 In addition, a variety of other laws, primarily those related to prostitution

 and the protection of minors, could be applied against sex traffickers.
-At one time this article had been archived
+All

 material used herein reproduced under the fair use exception of 17 USC § 107